fjenks17/BetterSicdord/README.md

 # Better Sicdord

-Because the discord visual rework is ass.
+Because the discord visual rework is garbage.

 The goal here was to mix the old ui with what I assume the ui team was going for in a way that doesn't cause physical pain to the users.
 I had been doing it in the quickCss editor, but I'm sick of having to send it to other people, and this is way easier.